-MortgageEducation.com is arguably the biggest mortgage school in the country.
+MortgageEducation.com is the leading provider for helping people obtain the mortgage license.
 They have programs in all 50 states which is useful since many people are licensed in multiple states.
 This allows you to get all your courses under one roof.

 Best School with the Lowest Prices

 Mortgage Educators has been around since 1992 and has built a reputation for delivering a quality online mortgage program.
 In fact, they are the only mortgage school that guarantees you will pass the national exam with their advanced test prep or they will reimburse you for the testing fee.

 They have a wide selection of course dates to choose from.
 They have new classes starting every Monday, Wednesdays, and Fridays, and you can choose to finish on a 5-day or 12-day track.
 What I really liked about their courses is they make the courses engaging by incorporating video segments throughout the course.

 The biggest differentiator you will notice right off the bat is their pricing.
 You can get a 30% off discount on the courses by enrolling through this special 30% off discount page.